 Siem Reap lies on the northern shores of the Tonle Sap Lake.
 It's the main access city for Angkor's magnificent temples, and a popular launching pad for further travel into Cambodia and Thailand.
-Attractions include, markets, craft shops, museums, and Apsara dance performances.
+Not just a headquarters for exploring neighbouring regions, it also boasts popular markets, craft shops, museums and Apsara dance performances.

 The Temple of Angkor Wat is Siem Reap's most famous feature.
-Situated just outside the city centre, the UNESCO World Heritage Site dates from the 12th century, and is one of the largest religious monuments in the world.
-Within the city, the Angkor National Museum provides useful cultural and historical background for the Angkor Temples and the ancient Khmer civilisation.
-The Aki Ra Landmine Museum is also worthwhile.
-It gives tourists an understanding of the ongoing war Cambodia is fighting against these weapons.
+Situated just outside the city centre, the UNESCO World Heritage Site dates from the 12th century and is the largest religious monument in the world.
+Within the city, the Angkor National Museum provides a useful cultural and historical background for the Angkor Temples and the ancient Khmer civilisation.
+The Aki Ra Landmine Museum is also worthwhile as it gives tourists an understanding of the ongoing war Cambodia is still fighting against these buried weapons.

-Visitors will find silk farms, rice-paddies, and fishing villages in the surrounding countryside, as well as a bird sanctuary near Tonle Sap Lake - one of Asia's largest freshwater lakes.
+Siem Reap has budget- and luxury guesthouses, and a host of fun bars and excellent restaurants.
+With so much in the way of amenities and attractions, the city is a great base from which to venture into other parts of this fascinating country.
+Visitors will find silk farms, rice paddies and fishing villages in the surrounding countryside, as well as a bird sanctuary near Tonle Sap Lake - one of Asia's largest freshwater lakes.
 The area is home to charming villages on stilts, built to accommodate monsoon flooding.

-The complex includes ancient ruins, well-preserved temples, religious sites, monuments and lots of stone work and will take you a few days to explore in entirety.
-If your budget allows, you can see Angkor from the air in a hot air balloon or helicopter.
+If budget allows, visitors can see Angkor from the air in a hot air balloon or helicopter.
 It is particularly special to see the temple complex at sunrise and sunset, and it is best to avoid going during the midday heat.
-Don't forget hats and drinking water and wear comfortable walking shoes.
 Also note that visitors are expected to dress respectfully and ticket vendors may refuse entry to those showing too much skin.